AML High-Risk Countries: Why You Should Pay Attention

 Apart from FATF’s recommendations, the EU follows its own regime that defines the workflow for identifying high-risk jurisdictions:

 • Assessing.
-Evaluating each country’s AML/CTF framework and practical implementation across key areas, like money laundering criminalization, actions from legal authorities, or the application of CDD measures.
+Evaluating each country’s AML/CTF framework and practical implementation across key areas, like money laundering criminalization, record-keeping, actions from legal authorities, or the application of CDD measures, and reporting suspicious activity.
+All these factors are primary or base criteria for keeping a transparent assessment of each monitored country.

 Related: What are the EU’s Anti-Money Laundering Directives (AMLDs)?